Skip to main content

 Maintenance work will be guided by the assessment of each park.
 Parks will be temporarily closed during maintenance.

-Proactive maintenance extends the life cycle of the urban forest; and, therefore its “ecoservices benefits”, which include stormwater absorption, providing shade, and habitat as well as carbon sequestration.
+Proactive maintenance extends the life cycle of the urban forest; and, therefore its “ecoservices benefits,” which include storm water absorption, providing shade, and habitat as well as carbon sequestration.
 It also protects the City against liability caused by hazard trees and assures the safety of park users.
-This year in the fourth iteration of the Parks Tree Health Program, 232 trees throughout 7 parks will be assessed and have their maintenance needs attended to:
+This year in the sixth iteration of the Parks Tree Health Program, 327 trees throughout 10 parks will be assessed and have their maintenance needs attended to:

 Parks Tree Health Work Schedule / Park Closures